jurahel/nd00333-capstone/starter_file/README.md

 ```
 ![](screenshots/auto_ml_deploy_succeeded.png)

+The deployment finished successfully and we see the endpoint is healthy.

 #### Test the model
 In order to test the model we copy the code from the ´Consume´ of a deployed model.
 There we choose the python code and get everything we need to test our model.